-It is important that evidence of sexual assault be preserved, because it may be needed for prosecuting the criminal case.
-Victims and others should not alter the scene of the attack.
-The victim should not change clothes, bathe or shower, drink or eat anything, or brush her/his teeth before reporting the assault.
-Any items worn by the victim during the assault, but are not currently being worn, and any materials encountered during the assault (i.e., bed sheets, blankets, etc.) should be placed in a paper bag and brought along with the victim to a local hospital emergency department that has kits to collect and preserve evidence of rape and sexual assault.
+It is important that evidence of sexual assault be preserved, because it may be needed for prosecuting a criminal case.
+Victims and others should not alter the scene of an attack.
+The victim should not change clothes, bathe or shower, drink or eat anything, or brush his or her teeth before reporting the assault.
+Any items worn by the victim during the assault, but are not currently being worn, and any materials encountered during the assault (i.e., bed sheets, blankets, etc.) should be placed in a paper bag and brought along with the victim to a local hospital emergency department that has kits to collect and preserve evidence of sexual assault.